-There are two simple ways in which we can look for extreme precipitation events (hereafter EPEs), both of which are common in previous studies on flooding.
-Firstly, we could simply siphon off the top n values from the raw distribution, this would give us the n strongest absolute EPEs; these typically occur along the foothills of the Karakoram, towards the northeast of the Hindustan box.
+There are two simple ways in which we can look for extreme precipitation events (hereafter EPEs), both of which were commonly used in previous studies on flooding.
+First, we could simply siphon off the top n values from the raw distribution, as this would give us the n strongest ab-solute EPEs; these typically occur along the foothills of the Karakoram, toward the northeast of the Hindustan box.

-These absolute events are of some interest (green dots in Fig. 2), typically in the foothills of the Karakoram in the north, they can trigger local landslides, as well as creating potentially catastrophic runoff, causing flooding downstream.
-Even so, and perhaps somewhat counterintuitively, these events do not tend to be anomalously high - they typically occur in regions where the mean precipitation is already very substantial, and thus constitute only a small addition to say, an average seasonal high.
-Secondly, we could look at the distribution of standardised precipitation indices, the more common practice in flooding analyses.
-Normalising the data (on a per pixel basis) by its seasonal mean and standard deviation ensures that those values at the top are indeed locally devastating, and thus within our remit.
-Hereafter these will be referred to as relative EPEs, the top hundred1 of which are given for summer and winter by the red and blue markers respectively in Fig. 2.
-Since we are using daily data for this, we cannot know what time in the day the EPE happens.
-Therefore, all composites and statistics that would require such information in this study are conducted as though the EPE occurs at 12Z.
+These absolute events are of some interest (green dots in Fig. 2), typically in the foothills of the Karakoram in the north; they can trigger local landslides, as well as creating potentially catastrophic runoff, causing flooding downstream.
+Even so, and perhaps somewhat counterintuitively, these events do not tend to be anomalously high; they typically occur in regions where the mean precipitation is already very substantial and, thus, constitute only a small addition to, say, an average seasonal high.
+Second, we could look at the distribution of standardized precipitation indices, the more common practice in flooding analyses.
+Normalizing the data (on a per pixel basis) by its seasonal mean and standard deviation ensures that those values at the top are indeed locally devastating and, thus, within our remit.
+Hereafter, these will be referred to as relative EPEs, the top 100^1 of which are given for summer and winter by the red and blue markers, respectively, in Fig. 2.
+Since we are using daily data for this, we cannot know at what time in the day the EPE happens.
+Therefore, all composites and statistics that would require such information in this study are conducted as though the EPE occurs at 1200 UTC.

-We note that despite the pixel-based selection process, these storms have some spatial extent: approximately 100 km and 40 km radius to half-intensity for relative and absolute EPEs respectively.
-The value of the former, which does not differ significantly between seasons, is similar to the precipitation footprint sizes for synoptic systems that impact this region (Hunt et al., 2016b, 2017).
+We note that despite the pixel-based selection process, these storms have some spatial extent: approximately 100- and 40-km radii to half-intensity for relative and absolute EPEs, respectively.
+The value of the former, which does not differ significantly between seasons, is similar to the precipitation footprint sizes for synoptic systems that impact this region (Hunt et al. 2016b, 2018).